Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Section-1: Introduction.md

+---
 # Jump To
 1. Introduction
+2. Microsoft Active Directory (AD) Architecture & Core Components
+3.

+---

-# 1. Introduction to Microsoft 365 and Azure
+## 1. Introduction to Microsoft 365 and Azure
 This topic provides a foundational overview of Microsoft 365 and Microsoft Azure — two core components of the modern Microsoft cloud ecosystem.
 It explains how Microsoft 365 delivers cloud-based productivity and collaboration tools (like Teams, Intune, Exchange, and SharePoint), while Azure provides the underlying cloud infrastructure and identity services (like Entra ID, VMs, networking, and security).
 It also highlights how these platforms integrate to support secure identity management, device compliance, and enterprise-level IT operations.

-## 🔷 What is Microsoft 365?
+### 🔷 What is Microsoft 365?
 Microsoft 365 is a cloud-based productivity suite (PaaS) that includes:
   * **Office Apps**: Word, Excel, Outlook, PowerPoint (web and desktop versions)
   * **Exchange Online**: Cloud-based email and calendaring